"*" indicates required fields

-The Bushwhacker Museum, housed in a renovated 1920s garage and Ford agency, is a regional history center serving as a repository of more than 150 years of Vernon County history.
+The Bushwhacker Museum, housed in a renovated 1920s garage and Ford agency, serves as a repository of more than 150 years of Vernon County history.
 In the circa 1860 stone jail, visitors experience the cell-room of medieval malevolence, and visit the restored sheriff’s home.

 Open May 1-Oct.
 31: Wed.-Fri., 10 a.m.-4 p.m.; Sat.
 10 a.m.-1 p.m.

 Admission: Adults, $5; ages 12-17, $2; younger than 12, $1